damhau/azdo-pipeline-explorer/README.md

 ## Features

-- View the last 20 build pipelines in Azure DevOps 20 is the default settings but it is customizable.
+- View the last 20 build pipelines in Azure DevOps.
+20 is the default settings but it is customizable.
 - Display each pipeline stage as a hierarchy in a Vs Code treeview.
 - Display detailed pipeline logs by clicking on pipeline items.
 - Auto-refresh functionality (configurable interval) for keeping the pipeline view updated.